pingcap/docs-tidb-operator/en/get-started.md

 Before deployment, make sure the following requirements are satisfied:

 - [minikube](https://minikube.sigs.k8s.io/docs/start/): version 1.0.0+ .minikube requires a compatible hypervisor.
-For details, refer to minikube's installation instructions.
+For details, refer to minikube installation instructions.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/): version >= 1.12

 You can start a Kubernetes cluster directly using minikube start.
 Mainland China users can mirror the repository through gcr.io.
 Each of these methods is described below.

 #### Start a Kubernetes cluster using minikube start

-After minikube is installed, execute the following command to start a minikube Kubernetes cluster:
+After minikube is installed, run the following command to start a minikube Kubernetes cluster:

 {{< copyable "shell-regular" >}}